groucho75/alo-easymail/readme.txt

 5. The list of subscribers in administration

 == Changelog ==

+= 2.5.01 =
+* Fixed: now subscriber ip address is not always null
+* Fixed: a missing alt attribute in an img tag

 = 2.5 =
 * Added: a /mu-plugins folder containing custom hooks, the alo-easymail_custom-hooks.php is now deprecated